-Snowstyle Travel Ltd is a Limited Company, registered in England & Wales.
+Snowstyle Travel Ltd is a Limited Company, registered in Gibraltar.
 We are classed as a Tour Operator whose business is the selling and facilitating of package holidays for schools and groups.
 At Snowstyle Travel Ltd, we are committed to safeguarding and protecting your personal data.
 This Privacy Notice meets the high standards of the new European data protection law, known as the General Data Protection Regulation (GDPR).

 What this means

 This privacy notice (the ‘Notice”) explains how personal information is collected, used, and disclosed by Snowstyle Travel Ltd (‘we’, ‘our’, or ‘us’).

 The data controller is Snowstyle Travel Ltd and we are fully committed to looking after your personal data.
 We want you to be confident that your data is safe and secure with us.
 Please take the time to read this Notice and understand how we use it to offer you a better and more unique experience.

 During the course of the booking process, and in order to provide you with the products & services agreed, we may ask for some or all of the following pieces of personal data:

 We need to use your personal data so that we can manage your booking, provide you with the products and services you want to buy and to help you with any existing bookings you may ask about.

 We use personal data to manage and improve our products, websites and other services.
 We monitor how our services are used to help protect your personal data, detect and prevent fraud and the misuse of services.
 This helps to ensure that you can safely use our services.

 We may use personal data to respond to, and to manage security operations, accidents or other similar incidents, including for medical and insurance purposes.